mapfde/cieb/CompIndex/CompIndex-stuart.md

                     more other SPARQL endpoints
                 [D] Pulls data from a different SPARQL endpoints in one single query using the SERVICE directive
-            [C] Converts/manipulates SPARQL query outputs (RDF-XML, JSON) to the exact format required by a third party tools and APIs [C] Formulates queries using FROM with URLs and local files
+            [C] Understands the principles and practice of inferencing [D] Uses common entailment regimes and understands their uses [C] Understands the role of formally declared domains and ranges for inferencing [C] Understands how reasoning can be used for integrating diverse datasets [C] Converts/manipulates SPARQL query outputs (RDF-XML, JSON) to the exact format required by a third party tools and APIs [C] Formulates queries using FROM with URLs and local files